Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Simulations

 \subsubsection{Gain Calibration Errors}

-Gain calibration errors are defined as imperfections in the amplitude and phase of these complex gain terms, which may arise from various instrumental factors, including temperature fluctuations in electronic components, mutual couplings, and time-dependent variations in antenna response.
-For the scope of this work, we have excluded calibration bandpass errors, assuming that frequency-dependent effects are perfectly corrected and thus do not contribute to the residual errors in our analysis.
+Gain calibration errors are defined as imperfections in the amplitude and phase of these complex gain terms, which may arise from various instrumental factors, including temperature fluctuations in electronic components, and time-dependent variations in antenna response \cite{cal_barry_16}.
+For the scope of this work, we have excluded calibration bandpass errors.

-The errors due to inaccurate calibration can introduce spurious features that either mimic or entirely obscure the faint 21-cmcosmological signal \cite{Datta_gain_err}.
-Simulations of frequency-independent calibration errors by Morales et al. \cite{morales_wedge_cali_errors_2018} suggest a more prominent contamination in the reconstructed (image-based) power spectrum than in the delay spectrum estimates.
-Therefore, we expect that the contamination in our estimation also depends on the quality of the instrumental Point Spread Function (PSF), as pointed out by \cite{cal_barry_16}.
-Mazumder et al. \cite{aishrila_gain_err} showed that for SKA1-Low, gain calibration errors as low as 0.1\% can significantly contaminate the EoR window, thereby reducing the signal-to-noise ratio.
+The errors due to imperfect source model calibration can introduce spurious features that either mimic or entirely obscure the faint 21-cm cosmological signal \cite{Datta_gain_err}.
+Simulations of frequency-independent calibration errors by Morales et al. \cite{morales_wedge_cali_errors_2018} suggest a more prominent contamination in the reconstructed (image-based) power spectrum than in the visibility-based power spectrum, estimates also known as the delay spectrum.
+Therefore, we expect that the contamination in our estimation also depends on the quality of the instrumental Point Spread Function (PSF) \cite{cal_barry_16}.
+Mazumder et al. \cite{aishrila_gain_err} showed that for SKA1-Low, gain calibration errors as low as 0.01\% can significantly contaminate the EoR window, thereby reducing the SNR.
 The primary goal of this work is to mitigate the effects of these calibration errors during post-processing, treating them as perturbations in the gain solutions that arise from an unoptimised calibration algorithm.

 We define the complex gain $g_i$ for the $i^\text{th}$ antenna as:

 where $a_i$ and $\delta a_i$ are the amplitude and its error, and $\phi_i$ and $\delta \phi_i$ are the phase and its error, respectively.